The Solar Orbiter ESA mission

 Survey modes

 In the survey mode, RPW analysers acquire science data on-board continuously.
-The survey data telemetry is then automatically transferred by the instrument into a dedicated packet store in the spacecraft state memory, which is regularly flushed by ESA depending of the telemetry downlink rate available at each pass.
+The survey data telemetry is then automatically transferred by the instrument into a dedicated packet store in the spacecraft solid state memory, which is regularly flushed by ESA, depending of the telemetry downlink rate available at each pass.

-In the selective mode, RPW samples the TDS and LFR signals in a very high rate in parallel to the SURVEY_NORMAL sub-mode data acquisitions.
-Contrary to the survey mode data, these very high rate data samples are not automatically downlinked to ground, but stored in a dedicated RPW data buffer on-board.
-Data stored in this buffer are only released by RPW (i.e., transferred to a dedicated telemetry packet store in the spacecraft state memory) under conditions, which are ruled by a given detection algorithm.
-High rate data stored in the selective packet store on-board can be then downlinked on ground by ESA on RPW team request.
+In the detection mode, RPW samples the TDS and LFR signals in a very high rate in parallel to the normal cadence data acquisitions.
+Contrary to the survey mode data, these very high rate data samples are not systematically downlinked on-ground, but remained on-board.
+The high rate data are first stored in a dedicated rolling buffer in RPW memory.
+They are automatically dumped by the RPW flight software (i.e., transferred to a dedicated telemetry packet store in the spacecraft solid state memory) under conditions only, which are ruled on-board by a given detection algorithm.
+The interesting enough high rate data can be then downlinked on ground by ESA on the RPW team request.
+Since the packet store for the "detection mode" has a limited data volume, this "selective downlink" cycle must be performed in a limited duration before the high rate data for a given detection are overwritten.

-- A first submode (SBM1) to release data from buffer when in situ interplanetary shocks are detected.
+• A first "Selected Burst Mode 1" (SBM1) to release data from buffer when in situ interplanetary shocks are detected.

-- A second submode (SBM2) to release data from buffer when in situ langmuir waves associated with type III solar radio burst electron beams are detected.
+• A second "Selected Burst Mode 2" (SBM2) to release data from buffer when in situ langmuir waves associated with type III solar radio burst electron beams are detected.

-Both submodes are run in parallel when RPW operates in the selective mode.
+Both submodes are run in parallel when RPW operates in the detection mode.

 Some input parameters of the SBM1 and SBM2 algorithms can be set by command, in order to optimize the detection of shock and langmuir waves respectively.